Kshanika Hirimburegama

 Sannas Mudiyanselage Kshanika Kumari Hirimburegama (known as Kshanika Hirimburegama) (born 1 January 1958) is a Sri Lankan academic.
 She was the 17th Vice-Chancellor of the University of Colombo.
 Prior to the appointment she was Head of the Department of Plant Sciences and a member of the University Grants Commission of Sri Lanka.
 She vacated the position of Vice Chancellor when she assumed duties as the Chairperson of the University Grants Commission in 2013.
 She is the first lady Chairperson of the University Grants Commission in Sri Lanka.
-She is the current Sri Lankan Ambassador designate to France.
+She was the Dean of British College of applied Studies during the 2016-2019.She was the Sri Lankan Ambassador France.

 Early life and education

 Hirimburegama was born and raised in Colombo, her parents were Professor P. B. Sannasgala, noted oriental scholar and Nalini Ratnayaka, daughter of Abeyratne Ratnayaka, first Cabinet Minister of Food, Co-operatives and later Minister of Home Affairs.
 She is the fourth out of five daughters born to the Sannasgala family.
 Her early education was at Visakha Vidyalaya, Colombo.

 She entered University of Colombo in 1977 and specialised in Botany.
 She then entered the Post Graduate Institute of Agriculture (PGIA), Peradeniya and passed out in 1985 with her Masters in Agricultural Sciences.
 In the same year she left for Belgium to join the Catholic University of Leuven for her PhD.
 Kshanika married Wijaya Hiriburegama in 1986 whom she met at University of Peradeniya.